 Considering the full range of articles in SPPQ since its creation, SPPQ has published 54 articles connected to law and courts research.
 Those articles have evaluated decisional and litigation attributes, including amici activity before state supreme courts (Kane 2017), decision-making in state supreme courts (Cann 2007; Gray 2017), judicial review in state supreme courts (Crabtree and Nelson 2019), and judicial deference to administrative agencies (Johnson 2014).
-Articles have also covered topics connected to judicial elections and selection, including studies of electoral competition (Hughes 2019; Peters 2009), incentives for individual contributions to state court campaigns (Boyea 2017), campaign spending (Bonneau 2005a; Frederick and Steb 2008), and studies of judicial selection systems (Goelzhauser 2018).
+Articles have also covered topics connected to judicial elections and selection, including studies of electoral competition (Hughes 2019; Peters 2009), incentives for individual contributions to state court campaigns (Boyea 2017), campaign spending (Bonneau 2005a; Frederick and Streb 2008), and studies of judicial selection systems (Goelzhauser 2018; Kritzer 2024).
 Lastly, two well-cited areas of research include media attention to state courts (Vining, Wilhelm, Collens 2015) and the professionalization of state supreme courts (Squire and Butcher 2021).
 The collective and recent body of law and courts research in SPPQ has made advancements towards a more complete understanding of how state courts operate and the forces driving the selection of state judges.
-SPPQ has become essential to state courts research since its founding - a pattern that has only earned greater importance with changes in the broader discipline.